SpiderDave/DavePatcher/README.md

         export tile data to png file.
         Example:
             export 20010 100 tiles.png
+        Example:
+            # Exporting all tiles.
+This will take a long time!
+            export %CHRSTART% %CHRSIZE% tiles.png

     import <address> <nTiles> <file>
         import tile data from png using current palette as a reference.